 The chief non-AMCAS allopathic schools of interest to some Swarthmore applicants are the University of Texas schools that use the Texas Medical and Dental Schools Application Service (TMDSAS).
 If you are applying to these schools, you must request that official transcripts and MCAT scores be sent to TMDSAS.
 (However, several of the University of Texas schools use AMCAS for MD-PhD applicants only.)

 To apply to osteopathic medical school, you must go through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS), which has a centralized application similar to AMCAS.
 Their application can be completed online through their website.
 Applications may be submitted in early June; as with allopathic schools, it is very important to apply early.
 Swarthmore College uses the National Clearinghouse to transmit your transcripts to both AMCAS and AACOMAS.
 There are instructions on how to access the Clearinghouse "order transcript" service on the Registrar's website for both current students and alums.
 (See the AACOMAS website for rules regarding foreign transcripts.)
 You must also send your MCAT scores to AACOMAS by using the MCAT online THx system.
 As with AMCAS schools, individual osteopathic schools will send you a secondary application to fill out and return with an application fee.

 Texas College of Osteopathic Medicine is the one exception.
 You submit an application to the Texas Medical and Dental Schools Application Service for entry to this school.

 Osteopathic schools calculate both the overall and the science GPA slightly differently than allopathic schools.
 When calculating the science GPA, the osteopathic schools do not include math grades.
 Rather, math grades are included in the non-science GPA.
-Furthermore, only the last instance of a repeated course is included int he GPA calculation.

 d.
 MD-PhD and other Joint Degree Programs